emacadie/scheme-apps/little/01.little/README.md

 The Law of Eq?
 The primitive eq? takes two arguments.
 Each must be a non-numeric atom.

 The First Commandment: Always ask null? as the first question in expressing any function.
+The First Commandment (first revision): When recurring on a list of atoms, lat, ask two questions about it: (null? lat) and else.
+When recurring on a number, n, ask two questions about it: (zero? n) and else.
 The Second Commandment: Use cons to build lists.
 The Third Commandment: When building a list, describe the first typical element, and then cons it onto the natural recursion.
 The Fourth Commandment (preliminary): Always change at least one argument while recurring.
 It must be changed to be closer to termination.
 The changing argument must be tested in the termination condition: when using cdr, test termination with null?.
+The Fourth Commandment (first revision): Always change at least one argument while recurring.
+It must be changed to be closer to termination.
+The changing argument must be tested in the termination condition:
+when using cdr, test termination with null? and when using sub1 , test termination with zero?.
 The Fifth Commandment:
 When building a value with +, always use 0 for the value of the terminating line, for adding 0 does not change the value of an addition.
 When building a value with x (multiplication), always use 1 for the value of the terminating line, for multiplying by 1 does not change the value of a multiplication.